valgaze/publishidea/README.md

 ## Speedy & Easy

-SpeedyBot offers a buttery-smooth developer experience to keep you building bots rather than scouring docs.
-There's zero external dependencies, support for ESM + CommonJS, written in typescript + built-in type hints with autocomplete, + lots of other DX goodness that makes building bots a breeze like local development with live-reload (see **[here for details](https://github.com/valgaze/speedybot/tree/deploy/examples/speedybot-local-server)**).
+- SpeedyBot offers a buttery-smooth developer experience to keep you building your bots rather than scouring the docs.
+It's written in typescript + built-in type hints with autocomplete, has zero external dependencies, supports ESM + CommonJS, provides lots of other DX goodness that makes building bots a breeze like local development with live-reload (see **[here for details](https://github.com/valgaze/speedybot/tree/deploy/examples/speedybot-local-server)**).

-SpeedyBot shrinks away all the complexity and makes it a breeze to handle user input regardless of the source/modality-- text, file uploads, form submission from SpeedyCards, etc
+- SpeedyBot shrinks away all the complexity and makes it a breeze to handle user input regardless of the source/modality-- text, file uploads, form submission from SpeedyCards, etc

-## Portable & Deployable

-SpeedyBot seamlessly operates across diverse environments, encompassing serverless setups, platforms like Bun, Deno, Vercel, and similar alternatives, as well as conventional fixed servers and within CI/CD scripts.
-As long as there is power and internet connectivity, SpeedyBot functions seamlessly.
-Analogous to a picture frame, it serves as a vessel for your creations—be it a photo, drawing, or any other content—enabling you, the conversation designer or engineer, to effortlessly integrate it into your desired setting.
-Just as the choice of frame can enhance aesthetics, SpeedyBot can elegantly blend into your existing workflows and systems.
+- SpeedyBot seamlessly operates across diverse severless/container-less platforms (Lambda/Deno/Workers/etc) as well as conventional fixed servers and even within CI/CD scripts.
+As long you've got internet connectivity, SpeedyBot functions seamlessly

 ## SpeedyBot basics